kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 Now the Skill remains relatively small while the real source of facts stays in docs, examples, source, and generated code.
 This is a better architecture than copying the framework manual into an agent prompt.

-## A Skill Can Encode Canonical Preference, Not Just Capability
+## A Skill Can Encode Canonical Preference, Not Just Capability { #skill-encode-canonical-preference }

 Reference docs often need to describe multiple capabilities neutrally.
 An agent needs more.
 It needs to know which solution the project should generate by default.